Are you in an unhappy relationship where your partner doesn’t treat you well? Maybe you are stuck with a narcissist in your relationship.

 The feelings I had were incredibly strong, I was convinced I was in love with him.
 Once I was free of him and our relationship I realized that he was feeling something completely different than I was.

-In the moment he’d behaved like someone who cared, who was content, affectionate and happy.
+At the moment he’d behaved like someone who cared, who was content, affectionate, and happy.
 I was completely oblivious to what he was really feeling.

 It didn’t make a lick of sense to me and I felt compelled to figure it out, to help and to fix in any way that I could, because the good times, I thought, were just so damn good and how could he not be feeling what I was feeling.